-Help for Heroes is a phenomenal charity that has raised over £121,90 million to help serving and reservist veterans and personnel who experience injury or illness as a result of their service to the nation.
-It’s fundraising activity has touched every border, every community and every industry – except interior design.
-SBID is redressing that.
+Help for Heroes was a phenomenal charity which raised over £121,90 million to help serving and reservist veterans and personnel who had experienced injury or illness as a result of their service to the nation.
+It’s fundraising activity had touched every border, every community and every industry – except interior design before SBID addressed it with a pioneering collaboration.

-We believe we can improve the transition into a different life for our servicemen and women by improving day-to-day living.
-We have designed a long-term programme to engage manufacturers with product consumers.
-This helps our industry improve ‘fit for purpose’ and reduces their research and development costs.
-It allows injured military personnel to be heard as we gather data from their feedback and build a dialogue between product producer and product consumer.
+We believe we can ease the transition into a different life for our servicemen and women by improving day-to-day living.
+SBID designed a pioneering long-term program to engage manufacturers with product consumers.
+This helped our industry improve ‘fit for purpose’ and reduced their research and development costs.
+It allowed injured military personnel to be heard as we gathered data from their feedback, and built a dialogue between product producer and product consumer.

-This data is then shared with our designers and hopefully we can remove the unsightly safety equipment from residential homes by redesigning product shape, material and functionality into products that our young servicemen and women along with our elder retired servicemen will want to use.
-We hope to view the ugly bathrooms, support and access equipment currently being produced as a thing of the past.
+The data was then shared with our designers with the expectation that we can remove unsightly safety equipment from residential homes and redesign product shape, material and functionality performance into products that our young or retired servicemen and women will want to use.
+We hoped to make the ugly bathrooms, support and access equipment produced a thing of the past.

-SBID has decided to create industry change to demonstrate our gratitude for the price our servicemen and women have paid.
-We hope to address the impact of good design on human wellbeing in the most inclusive way.
+SBID has the determination to create industry change as a small gesture to demonstrate the gratitude our collective community owe for the price our servicemen and women have paid with their lives.
+Our aim was to address the impact of good design on human wellbeing in the most inclusive way.

 HHT leads for the ex-service charities on housing matters in the UK, and raises funds for the provision of suitable housing through its Coming Home campaign.
 Since 1929 Haig Homes has provided good quality housing to ex-service personnel in need and now has 1,350 properties throughout the UK.